José Reis (politician)

 José Maria dos Reis Costa is an East Timorese politician, and a member of the Fretilin political party.

-He is the more junior of East Timor's two incumbent Deputy Prime Ministers, and also the incumbent Minister of Planning and Territory, serving since June 2020 in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.
+From June 2020 to July 2023, he was the more junior of East Timor's two Deputy Prime Ministers, and also the Minister of Planning and Territory, in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.

 Previously, he served as a Minister, and as a Secretary of State, in earlier Constitutional Governments.

 Early life and career

 Reis is a member of a noble family from Bucoli in the Baucau Municipality of East Timor.
 During the Indonesian occupation of East Timor, he worked as an official in the Indonesian Ministry of Foreign Affairs.

 According to Australian journalist and author Jill Jolliffe, Reis's older brother, Vicente, "... was one of a group of radical students who ... studied in Portugal and [fell] under the influence of Marxist-Leninist ideas.
 Yet he [was] never ... connected with fanaticism, nor with the ill-treatment of alleged dissidents ...
 On the contrary, there [are] many stories of his role as a gentle teacher behind guerilla lines, and he ... died a lingering death from untreated wounds ..."